Heat-health alert for East of England

 Our current area of focus is:

-• Developing a countywide ISF approach: We aim to create a consistent offer across the county, ensuring local ISF markets are well-supported as we scale the offer.
+• Developing a countywide ISF approach: We aim to create a consistent offer across the county, building on the good progress achieved.
+We will ensure local ISF markets are well-supported as we scale the offer.

 • Exploring options to scale within ECC's existing frameworks: We are exploring how to integrate and expand ISFs within the existing ECC frameworks to enhance service delivery and efficiency.